peijoy/DetectDepressionInTwitterPosts/README.md

 # Detect Depression In Twitter Posts

+### Overview
+Team member: [Pei-Jo Yang](https://www.linkedin.com/in/peiyan97/)

 This is a final project for the course [CMSC389A](https://github.com/UMD-CS-STICs/389Aspring18).
 Mental illness such as depression can be life threatening, with suicide as a possible outcome.
-In this project, a LSTM with Convolutional Neural Network is built using [Keras](https://keras.io/) to detect at-risk social platform users based on their posts.
+In this project, a LSTM with Convolutional Neural Network is built using [Keras](https://keras.io/) to detect at-risk social platform users based on their Twitter posts.
+The accuracy of the model is evaluated and compared to a logistic regression baseline model.
+It is discovered that the model has a 98.91% accuracy after 5 epochs, while the base line model has a much lower accuracy of 83.755.

-### Overview

-Team member: [Pei-Jo Yang](https://www.linkedin.com/in/peiyan97/)

-Measure accuracy of the model
-Collect random social media posts and feed it to the model to evaluate effectiveness

 ### Retrieving Test Data
 There are two kinds of tweets that are needed for this project: random tweets that do not indicate depression and tweets that show the user may have depression.
 The random tweets dataset can be found from the Kaggle dataset [twitter_sentiment](https://www.kaggle.com/ywang311/twitter-sentiment/data).
 It is harder to get tweets that indicate depression as there is no public dataset of depressive tweets, so in this project tweets indicating depression are retrieved using the Twitter scraping tool [TWINT](https://github.com/haccer/twint) using the keyword `depression` by scraping all tweets in an one day span.
 The scrapped tweets may contain tweets that do not indicate the user having depression, such as tweets linking to articles about depression.
 As a result, the scrapped tweets need to be manually checked for better testing results.
 A csv file of scrapped tweets is provided, however the following code can be used to obtain depressive tweets for this project, keep in mind that the date in the code should be changed and the generated .csv file should be manually checked and moved to the project directory: